sanat/wp-api-angular/README.md

 ## API

-Every method return an Obervable.
+Every method returns an Observable.
 If you want to get a Promise you will need to add the rxjs `toPromise` operator:

 ```js
 import 'rxjs/add/operator/toPromise';